My PC is slow, so what should I do?

 2) Remove the dust

 Dust accumulation can be a major cause of computer slowness.
 Dust can clog the air vents, which can cause the system to overheat.
-This can force the processor to slow down automatically to prevent damage to the computer's internal components.
+This can force the processor to automatically slow down to prevent damage to the computer's internal components.

 • Shut down your computer completely and unplug all cables.